You want employees to post content on social media, but you’re not sure about the best way to approach it.

 We’ve established why getting employees active on social media is worthwhile, both for reaching your business goals and improving employee engagement.

-You’ve learned the do’s and don’ts around asking your employees to share content, to maximize the number of participants.
+You’ve learned the do’s and don’ts of asking your employees to share content to maximize the number of participants.

 So, what now?